brson/the-end-of-unsafety/script.md

 The Rust standard library itself is quite small, providing core data structures and operating system abstractions.
-Everything else is provided via Cargo and the crate ecosystem.
+Everything else is provided via Cargo and the library ecosystem.
 This was a very intentional decision to ensure both a high quality core product, and to encourage free experimentation in the Rust community, and it has paid off well - we see great libraries coming out of the Rust